wowlsh93/hamanet/README.md

 - NetSession

   this is composed of socket discriptor, read/write temporary buffer. this buffer is just std::string so it can be more efficient structure later

+- NetPacket

+  This is a buffer for read data from raw soxket. when recv event happens. and send data for sending when send event happens

 - NetIO

   this is core epoll i/o operator. (based on Edge Trigger(ET))